 Matcha for Gut Health: Ancient Food with Modern Benefits

 But what exactly ties matcha to gut health?
-We uncover the links between this antioxidant powerhouse and a flourishing microbiome as well as delicious ways to incorporate it in your diet.
+We uncover the links between this antioxidant powerhouse and a healthy microbiome, plus tasty ways to incorporate it into your diet.

 What is Matcha?